BryanLong14/Capstone-Proposal/readme.md

 * Currently, these people do not have access to a tool that can easily tell them if allergens are contained in food.

 ## How Will This Project Solve The Problem?
 * _Can I Eat That?_ categorizes and references food items according to common dietary restrictions, food allergies, and food intolerances.
 The app allows users to quickly create their own list and then reference that list when shopping.
-It utilizes [Food API](https://www.programmableweb.com/api/can-i-eat-it-barcode) which is a database of commercially available food items and their ingredients.
+It utilizes the [Barcode API](https://www.programmableweb.com/api/can-i-eat-it-barcode) which includes a database of commercially available food items, their ingredients, and their barcodes.

 ## Map of the User Experience
+* User selects "New Profile" or “Existing Profile”
+⋅⋅* Profile: Name, id, allergens/intolerances
+User chooses allergens or selects them from prepopulated list (boolean values; likes: Vegetarian, Paleo, Vegan, AIP will deselect several food at once)
+This Creates a Profile
+User is prompted to search for food or scan barcode.
+Search: User types in name of food item see if item’s ingredients contain allergens from selected list
+Scan: User scans barcode of item to be able to tell if item contains allergens React Native Barcode Scanner - stretch goal
+Product health information is displayed
+User can save searches, create meals, etc (Stretch goals)

 ## What Technologies do you Plan to Use?